ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

   - Not all packages can be installed in the same Python environment at their most up to date versions due to conflicts in the shared dependencies
   - Different versions of Python tools may give slightly different outputs and/or results

-All of the above discussion is *just* about one piece of software: Python.
-Many people use many different pieces of software during their research workflow all of which may have dependency issues.
+All of the above discussion is *just* about one tool: Python.
+Many people use many different tools and pieces of software during their research workflow all of which may have dependency issues.
 Some software may just depend on the version of the operating system you're running or be more like Python where the languages change over time, and depend on an enormous set of software libraries written by unrelated software development teams.

 What if you wanted to distribute a software tool that automated interaction between R and Python. *Both* of these language environments have independent version and software dependency lineages.
 As the number of software components such as R and Python increases, this can rapidly lead to a combinatorial explosion in the number of possible configurations, only some of which will work as intended.
 This situation is sometimes informally termed "dependency hell".